 We also record reserves for obsolete and slow-moving inventory and for estimated shrinkage between physical inventory counts.
-During the quarters ended May 2, 2020 and August 1, 2020, we recorded approximately \$1.8 million and \$2.5 million, respectively, of incremental inventory reserve provisions as a result of excess inventory due to the impact of COVID-19 on retail traffic and demand for certain products.
-Depending on the pace of reopening our stores as well as future customer behaviors, among other factors, we may incur additional inventory reserve provisions during Fiscal 2021.
+During the quarters ended May 2, 2020, August 1, 2020 and October 31, 2020, we recorded approximately \$1.8 million, \$2.5 million and \$1.0 million, respectively, of incremental inventory reserve provisions as a result of excess inventory due to the impact of COVID-19 on retail traffic and demand for certain products.
+Depending on the pace of reopening our stores as well as future customer behaviors, among other factors, we may incur additional inventory reserve provisions.

 Since the first quarter of Fiscal 2021, we have withheld certain contractual rent payments generally correlating with time periods when our stores were closed and/or correlating with sales declines from Fiscal 2020.
 We continue to recognize rent expense in accordance with the contractual terms.
 We are working with landlords in various markets seeking commercially reasonable lease concessions given the current environment, and while some agreements have been reached, a significant number of negotiations remain ongoing.
+During the quarter ended October 31, 2020, we have recognized approximately \$8.2 million in rent savings which included approximately \$7.0 million of abatements related to prior quarters pursuant to rent abatement agreements we have entered into with certain landlords.
+In cases where the agreements do not result in a substantial increase in the rights of the lessor or the obligation of the lessee such that the total cash flows of the modified lease are substantially the same or less than the total cash flows of the existing lease, we have not reevaluated the contract terms.
+For these lease agreements, we have recognized a reduction in variable rent expense in the period that the concession was granted.

 On March 27, 2020, the U.S. government enacted the CARES Act, which among other things, provides employer payroll tax credits for wages paid to employees who are unable to work during the COVID-19 pandemic and options to defer payroll tax payments.
 Based on our preliminary evaluation of the CARES Act, we qualify for certain employer payroll tax credits as well as the deferral of payroll and other tax payments in the future, which will be treated as government subsidies to offset related operating expenses.
-During the quarters ended May 2, 2020 and August 1, 2020, qualified payroll tax credits reduced our selling and administrative expenses by approximately \$7.0 million and \$3.8 million, respectively, on our Condensed Consolidated Statements of Operations as a result of relief from the CARES Act and other foreign governmental packages.
+During the quarters ended May 2, 2020, August 1, 2020 and October 31, 2020, qualified payroll tax credits reduced our selling and administrative expenses by approximately \$7.0 million, \$3.8 million and \$1.8 million, respectively, on our Condensed Consolidated Statements of Operations as a result of relief from the CARES Act and other foreign governmental packages.
 We intend to defer qualified payroll and other tax payments as permitted by the CARES Act.
-Other foreign governmental packages also provided relief from property taxes of approximately \$1.6 million and \$3.9 million in the quarters ended May 2, 2020 and August 1, 2020, respectively.
-In addition, the other governmental packages are expected to provide further property tax relief of approximately \$10.2 million through early Fiscal 2022.
+Savings from the government program in the U.K. has provided property tax relief of approximately \$1.6 million, \$3.9 million and \$3.9 million in the quarters ended May 2, 2020, August 1, 2020 and October 31, 2020, respectively.
+In addition, this governmental program in the U.K. is expected to provide further property tax relief of approximately \$6.3 million through early Fiscal 2022.